Things to do

 Other accommodation

-Commercial cabin-style accommodation and motels are available in Eungella, Finch Hatton and at Broken River.
+Commercial cabin-style accommodation and motels are available in Eungella township, Finch Hatton and at Broken River.
+For more information see, tourism information links.

 Eungella Dam (located approximately 27km along Eungella Dam Road, past Broken River) is a popular site for camping, fishing and recreational water-based activities.
-Canoeing, sailing, water skiing and jet skiing are popular activities on the dam.
-Check with SunWater for information about boating on the dam.
+Refer to Sunwater for information about camping and recreation opportunities.
 Stocked Impoundment Permits (SIPs) are required for those wishing to fish in the dam.
-These can be obtained by contacting Fisheries Queensland (part of the Department of Agriculture and Fisheries) on 13 25 23.
-Self registration camping is available at Eungella Dam.
-Contact SunWater on 13 15 89.
+These can be obtained by contacting Fisheries Queensland online or by phone.

 Walking

-Eungella National Park has more than 20km of walking tracks, varying from 30 minute easy walks to half day and day walks.
-Many are part of the 56km Mackay Highlands Great Walk which begins at Eungella..
+Eungella National Park has more than 20km of walking tracks, varying from short easy walks to half day and full day hikes.
+Many of the walking tracks are part of the 56km multi-day Mackay Highlands Great Walk which begins at Pine Grove, near the Eungella township.

 View the Journeys page for more information about available walks.

-You can mountain bike through Eungella National Park on the internal roads and fire breaks, unless otherwise signed.
-Expect to share the roads with pedestrians, trail bikes, vehicles and other cyclists.
+You may like to cycle through Eungella National Park on the internal roads (unless signed otherwise).
+Expect to share the roads with pedestrians, vehicles and other cyclists.
 Cycling is not permitted on walking tracks within the national park.

 Driving

-If long-distance hiking is not your style, explore Eungella and the Mackay Highlands in your vehicle.
-A network of quiet gravel tracks will give you a different view of rainforest, open woodland and dry open country.
+If long-distance hiking is not your style, explore Eungella National Park and the Mackay Highlands in your vehicle.
+A network of quiet gravel roads will give you a different view of rainforest, open woodland and dry open country.

 View the Journeys—Drives page for more information about recommended drives.